thephpleague/csv/docs/9.0/reader/index.md

 ### Json serialization

 The `Reader` class implements the `JsonSerializable` interface.
 As such you can use the `json_encode` function directly on the instantiated object.
-The interface is implemented using PHP's `iterator_array` on the `Reader::getRecords`method.
-As such, the returned `JSON` string data :

-- depends on the presence or absence of a header.
+The interface is implemented using PHP's `iterator_array` on the `Reader::getRecords` method.
+As such, the returned `JSON` string data depends on the presence or absence of a header.
-- does not preserve the record offset

 ~~~php
 <?php